64kramsystem/personal_notes/topics/github.md

 ### Link references

 - Project root: prefix the path with `/../../` (see [Stack Overflow](https://stackoverflow.com/a/40440270/210029))
+  - commit SHAs don't autoreference; it's not clear if there is any way (besides using a rel/abs URL)
 - Current path: use the bare filename, without prefixes; the (dynamically generated) prefix `/blob/$current_branch/` will be automatically added

 ## Releases